I-3-2-1.Overview-Analyst Actions on Requests for Review

 NOTE 2:

-The AC will generally grant an initial EOT request and should respond to such a request before performing a substantive review.
+The AC generally will grant an initial EOT request and should respond to such a request before performing a substantive review.
 However, it is not always necessary for the AC to respond to an EOT request before performing a substantive review.
-Certain circumstances may render the request moot or redundant.
+Certain circumstances may render the request moot.
 As described in HALLEX I-3-1-14, in these circumstances, the AC may address an EOT request with its action on the request for review.

 Before performing a substantive review, the analyst will also evaluate whether the hearing office properly applied the following procedural requirements and whether corrective action is necessary:

-• The hearing office mailed the notice of hearing at least 75 days before the hearing, unless the file contains a claimant's waiver of their right to advance notice in writing (see HALLEX I-2-3-15);
+• The hearing office mailed the notice of hearing at least 75 days before the hearing, unless the file contains a claimant's written waiver of their right to advance notice (see HALLEX I-2-3-15);

 • The notice of hearing stated all issues to be decided;

-• The claim(s) file contains a claimant's waiver of the right to appear in writing when the administrative law judge (ALJ) did not conduct an oral hearing and issued a less than fully favorable decision (see 20 CFR 404.950(b) and 416.1450(b), Social Security Ruling 79-19, and HALLEX I-2-1-82); and
+• The claim(s) file contains a claimant's written waiver of the right to appear when the administrative law judge (ALJ) issued a less than fully favorable decision without conducting an oral hearing (see 20 CFR 404.950(b) and 416.1450(b), Social Security Ruling 79-19, and HALLEX I-2-1-82); and

 • The ALJ afforded the claimant proper notice of the right to present evidence or review post-hearing evidence.